rkoonireddy/rkoonireddy/README.md

 - 👋 Hi, I’m @rkoonireddy
 - 👀 I’m interested in bulding products for common man's benefit.
 - 🌱 I’m currently learning Economics, Finance, and Computer Science.
-What an odd combination of subjects!!!
 - 💞️ I’m looking to collaborate on startups and projects in the fields of finance, agriculture, and education.

 I beleive in the quote " Simplicity is the ultimate Sophistication" - Said by many, followed by very few.